a2roger/backup/w2_sound/README.md

 Take one of the "Samplers" sketches as a starting point.
 Try loading in your own sound files and changing the way the sound is visualized or played.
 Create a short (5–15 second) video demonstrating your resulting composition.

-## Agents – SoundAgents/AgentSound

-An interesting way to create generative music is by introducing random or referential behaviour into the system.
-One way is to use multiple interacting agents (a kind of [Metacreation](http://metacreation.net/)).
-This sketch builds off the `agentstarter` code in the previous workshop, to also introduce sound when agents interact.

 #### Exercise 3